chanzuckerberg/single-cell-curation/schema/2.0.0/schema-merged.md

 ## `obs` (Cell Metadata)

-The following columns in the `obs` dataframe MUST be annotated with the required ontology terms by the curator.
+With the exception of `is_primary_data`, the following columns in the `obs` dataframe MUST be annotated with the required ontology terms by the curator.
 The value types are `str` or categorical with `str` categories.

 | Key | Value | Annotator |
 |-|-|-|